-For now, to facilitate our description, consider a simplified example of two firms in Table 5, financially weak and strong firms.
-Which firm is more likely to default?
-Let's take a look at Weak Firm.
-It has assets of \$110 and liabilities of \$100.
-Currently, the value of the assets covers the value of the liabilities (after discounting) adequately.
+For now, to facilitate our description, consider a simplified example of two firms in the assets covers the value of the liabilities (after discounting) adequately.
 The value of assets, however, fluctuates over time due to several reasons.
 Among them, adverse business conditions or ineffective collections could reduce the amount of account receivables.
 Changing business circumstances may render some of its fixed assets irrelevant and devalued.
 Securities held by the firm, such as bonds or stocks may lose value.
 Over time, there is no guarantee that the value of assets will remain at or exceed \$100 at the time of liabilities due so that all liabilities can be fully met.
-This lies behind the optiontheoretical basis for DTD in the Merton (1974) model, where the liabilities, i.e. the promised payment, serves as the strike price of a call option and the event in which the promised payment is not fully met amounts to the call option finishing out of the money.
+This lies behind the option-theoretical basis for DTD in the Merton (1974) model, where the liabilities, i.e. the promised payment, serves as the strike price of a call option and the event in which the promised payment is not fully met amounts to the call option finishing out of the money.
 The uncertainty over how much the asset will be worth is summarized in "volatility of assets", which is 20% in this example.